hashgraph/hedera-sourcify/README.md

 git push origin vx.y.z
 ```

----

-# Release Plan

-- Create a release branch, minor release 0.2, name of the branch, _e.g._,`release/0.2`
 - Bump versions in a new PR against release branch to the target version, `0.2.0-rc1` and merge it back into the release branch, _e.g._, `release/0.2`
 - Create PR against `main` for snapshot bump, _e.g._,`0.3.0-SNAPSHOT` (only for `rc` releases, for `ga` releases there is already a `release/*` branch)
 - Tag new version, this will trigger image creation in the `hedera-sourcify` GitHub Actions